New Agent Training, Special Agent Training

 Playing an important role in new agent training is our Virtual Reality Tactical Training Simulator, or VirtSim, which was developed for the FBI, the first law enforcement agency in the world to acquire it.
 VirtSim is a three-dimensional technical simulator that employs wireless and motion capture technology to create a virtual 360-degree tactical environment.
 The system captures full-body motion for each student, projecting corresponding agressor and hostage virtual avatar actions within one of more than 120 different virtual environments, including a school, office complex, apartment, warehouse, barn, airplane, and restaurant.

 You’ve got to be in great shape and be able to withstand the physical rigors of the job to be a special agent.
 As a result, agent trainees get a variety of fitness training and must pass a standardized physical fitness test.
-Tests are administered during the first, seventh, and fourteenth weeks of the session.
 To pass the test, trainees must achieve a minimum cumulative score of 12 points with at least one point in each of four areas: sit-ups in one minute; timed 300-meter sprint, push-ups (untimed), and timed 1.5-mile run.
 See the FBI Jobs website for the scoring scales in each event and protocols for the physical fitness test (PFT).

 Class leadership and instructors

 A select group of supervisory special agents from the Training Division serve as class supervisors for the session.
-A rotating pair of special agents from our field offices—called field counselors—also spend all 20 weeks at the Academy with the new agent trainees, providing advice, counsel, and support.
+A rotating pair of special agents from our field offices—called field counselors—are present at the Academy with the new agent trainees, providing advice, counsel, and support.
 The students are trained by full-time instructors from the Training Division and by experts in counterterrorism, intelligence, forensics, and other areas from across the Bureau.
 Over the course of the session, our New Agents Training Unit evaluates the trainees to make sure that they are ready to become FBI special agents.

 As they leave the Academy, the new agents pick up their firearms and ammunition.
 They are now ready to head out to their first office of assignment and begin work as FBI special agents.
 They will return to the Academy often for specialized training and refresher courses throughout their careers.